jstrieb/quickserv/README.md

 As the last step in the initialization procedure, QuickServ starts a web server with a single handler function for all requests.
 The server listens on the default port of `42069`, or on a random port if a user specified the `--random-port` command-line flag.
-They might use a random port if they have to show a project built with QuickServ to someone humorless, for example.
+A random port would be desirable if the user has to show a project built with QuickServ to someone humorless, for example.

-### Request Handler
+## Request Handler

 When a user visits a web page, QuickServ handles the request by calling the lone handler function.